Home Contents Contributors Featured Poet Prose Art And another thing...

 Is like knowing

-What playing card, Jack of Diamonds, or an Ace of Clubs trumps a carbohydrate or a
+What playing card, Jack of Diamonds, or an Ace of Clubs trumps a carbohydrate or

 Blind date.